-(4) For a description of the ELLA program, see "Appendix F-Description of Supplemental Security and Subsidy Programs-Subsidy Programs" in Part II of this Official Statement.
+(7) It is anticipated that SONYMA Insurance will secure the first loss on the Mortgage Loan up to fifty percent (50%) of the original permanent Mortgage Loan amount for the 2025 Series C Development.
+For a description of SONYMA Insurance, see "Appendix F-Description of Supplemental Security and Subsidy Programs-Subsidy Programs-Supplemental Security-SONYMA Insurance Program" in Part II of this Official Statement.

-It is expected that the provider of the Construction LOC (as described under the subheading "HDC Commitment; Construction Letter of Credit" below) will service the 2025 Series B Mortgage Loans during construction, and the Corporation will service the permanent 2025 Series B Mortgage Loans after construction.
+It is expected that the provider of the Construction LOC (as described under the subheading "HDC Commitments; Construction Letters of Credit" below) will service the applicable 2025 Series C Mortgage Loan during construction, and the Corporation will service each permanent 2025 Series C Mortgage Loan after construction.

-Mandatory Prepayment
+Mandatory Prepayments

-The Mortgagor of the 2025 Series B Development receiving the 2025 Series B Senior Mortgage Loan will be required to make a 2025 Series B Mortgage Loan Mandatory Prepayment, as described in the chart titled "2025 Series B Mortgage Loans" above, upon completion of construction and/or release of the Construction LOC.
-The Corporation may apply all or a portion of such 2025 Series B Mortgage Loan Mandatory Prepayment to redeem Bonds prior to maturity (including the 2025 Bonds) or may direct that 2025 Bonds be subject to mandatory tender for purchase and remarketed.
-See "DESCRIPTION OF THE 2025 SERIES B-1 BONDS-Special Optional Redemption or Special Mandatory Tender at the Option of the Corporation of 2025 Series B-1 Bonds" and "DESCRIPTION OF THE 2025 SERIES B-2 BONDS- Optional Redemption or Mandatory Tender at the Option of the Corporation of 2025 Series B-2 Bonds."
-A portion of the 2025 Series B Senior Mortgage Loan in an amount not to exceed twenty percent (20%) of the Corporation Funded Portion thereof may, at any time at the direction of the Corporation, be released to the Corporation free and clear of the lien of the General Resolution without the filing with the Trustee of a Cash Flow Statement or a Cash Flow Certificate.
-See "SECURITY FOR THE BONDS-Cash Flow Statements and Cash Flow Certificates" and "Appendix B-Summary of Certain Provisions of the General Resolution-Revenue Account" in Part II of this Official Statement.
-The Corporation expects, but is not required, to apply some or all of the portion of the 2025 Series B Mortgage Loan Mandatory Prepayment equal to the Corporation Funded Portion of the 2025 Series B Senior Mortgage Loan (other than the amount that may be released to the Corporation as described above) to finance new Mortgage Loans.
+Each of the Mortgagors of the 2025 Series C Developments receiving 2025 Series C Mortgage Loans will be required to make a 2025 Series C Mortgage Loan Mandatory Prepayment, as described in the chart titled "2025 Series C Mortgage Loans" above, upon completion of construction and/or release of the applicable Construction LOC.
+The Corporation may apply all or a portion of each 2025 Series C Mortgage Loan Mandatory Prepayment to redeem Bonds prior to maturity (including the 2025 Bonds) or may direct that 2025 Bonds be subject to mandatory tender for purchase and remarketed.
+See "DESCRIPTION OF THE 2025 SERIES C-1 BONDS-Special Optional Redemption or Special Mandatory Tender at the Option of the Corporation of 2025 Series C-1 Bonds" and "DESCRIPTION OF THE 2025 SERIES C-2 BONDS-Optional Redemption or Mandatory Tender at the Option of the Corporation of 2025 Series C-2 Bonds."

-Although a significant source of funds for such 2025 Series B Mortgage Loan Mandatory Prepayment is expected to come from either the syndication of federal low income housing tax credits or from a combination of the syndication of federal low income housing tax credits and local subordinate loan or grant programs, the 2025 Series B Mortgage Loan Mandatory Prepayment is required to be made by the Mortgagor of the 2025 Series B Development whether or not the federal low income housing tax credit syndication proceeds or the local subordinate loan or grant program proceeds are obtained.
-For the 2025 Series B Senior Mortgage Loan, if the Mortgagor does not make the required 2025 Series B Mortgage Loan Mandatory Prepayment, there would be a default under the 2025 Series B Senior Mortgage Loan and the Corporation may draw on the Construction LOC in the full amount of such Construction LOC, which could result in the redemption of Bonds (including the 2025 Bonds) in an amount equal to the 2025 Series B Senior Mortgage Loan.
-However, it is also possible in the event of such default that the Construction LOC provider would direct the Corporation to make a partial draw on the Construction LOC in an amount equal to the 2025 Series B Mortgage Loan Mandatory Prepayment; such proceeds could be applied to redeem Bonds (including the 2025 Bonds) prior to maturity in an amount equal to the 2025 Series B Mortgage Loan Mandatory Prepayment.
-In such event, unless the Mortgagor of the 2025 Series B Development cured such default, the Construction LOC provider would have the option to acquire the 2025 Series B Senior Mortgage Loan by obligating the Corporation to make a draw on the remaining portion of the Construction LOC, the proceeds of which could be used to redeem Bonds (including the 2025 Bonds) in an amount equal to such draw.
-See "HDC Commitment; Construction Letter of Credit" below.
+Although a significant source of funds for each 2025 Series C Mortgage Loan Mandatory Prepayment is expected to come from either the syndication of federal low income housing tax credits or from a combination of the syndication of federal low income housing tax credits and local subordinate loan or grant programs, the 2025 Series C Mortgage Loan Mandatory Prepayment is required to be made by the Mortgagor of the applicable 2025 Series C Development whether or not the federal low income housing tax credit syndication proceeds or the local subordinate loan or grant program proceeds are obtained.
+For each of the 2025 Series C Mortgage Loans, if the Mortgagor does not make the required 2025 Series C Mortgage Loan Mandatory Prepayment, there would be a default under the applicable 2025 Series C Mortgage Loan and the Corporation may draw on the applicable Construction LOC in the full amount of such Construction LOC, which could result in the redemption of Bonds (including the 2025 Bonds) in an amount equal to the applicable 2025 Series C Mortgage Loan.
+However, it is also possible in the event of such default that the applicable Construction LOC provider would direct the Corporation to make a partial draw on the applicable Construction LOC in an amount equal to the applicable 2025 Series C Mortgage Loan Mandatory Prepayment; such proceeds could be applied to redeem Bonds (including the 2025 Bonds) prior to maturity in an amount equal to such 2025 Series C Mortgage Loan Mandatory Prepayment.
+In such event, unless the Mortgagor of the applicable 2025 Series C Development cured such default, the applicable Construction LOC provider would have the option to acquire the related 2025 Series C Mortgage Loan by obligating the Corporation to make a draw on the remaining portion of the applicable Construction LOC, the proceeds of which could be used to redeem Bonds (including the 2025 Bonds) in an amount equal to such draw.
+See "HDC Commitments; Construction Letters of Credit" below.